-This 81 clock hour program requires the completion of 10 weeks (days), or 10 weeks (afternoons), or 10 weeks (evenings) of study and training.
+This 81clock hour program requires the completion of 10 weeks (days), or 10 weeks (afternoons), or 10 weeks (evenings) of study and training, and the passing of course final examination.
 This program familiarizes student with theory, practical and clinical training necessary for entry-level positions in the field of Phlebotomy.